aaronkw/MetaSRA-pipeline/disbatch/README.md

-This directory include the tools that enable the user to use disbatch [a link](https://github.com/flatironinstitute/disBatch), which is designed to submit a large number of tasks to slurm.
+This directory includes that enable users to use [disbatch](https://github.com/flatironinstitute/disBatch), which is designed to submit a large number of tasks to slurm.

-First, we generate a disBatch taskfile by
+First, we generate a disBatch taskfile by executing

 `python createDisBTasks.py`

-The generated taskfile "disB_tasks_all" is under the current directory.
+The taskfile `disB_tasks_all` is generated under the current directory.
-Each line in this taskfile is corresponding to a slurm task.
+Each line in the file is corresponding to a slurm task.
-We have a task for each non-empty data file under "INPUT_DIR" directory, which is defined and can be modified inside createDisBTasks.py.
+We have a task for each non-empty data file under directory `INPUT_DIR`, which is defined and can be modified inside createDisBTasks.py.

-If you check the content of "disB_tasks_all", you will see each line is a command executing "disB_run.sh" such as, `./disB_run.sh SRP058038 -o ~/ceph/projects/MetaSRA-pipeline/data/ /mnt/ceph/users/humanbase/data/meta/datasets/SRP058038.json`, where "SRP058038" is an id used by disBatch and the remained parameters are passed to the python program "run_pipeline.py" inside "disB_run.sh".
+Each line in `disB_tasks_all` is a command executing `disB_run.sh` such as,

+`./disB_run.sh SRP058038 -o ~/ceph/projects/MetaSRA-pipeline/data/ /mnt/ceph/users/humanbase/data/meta/datasets/SRP058038.json`,

+where `SRP058038` is the task id used by disBatch and the remained parameters are passed to a python program `run_pipeline.py`.
-"-o ~/ceph/projects/MetaSRA-pipeline/data/" defines the output directory of "run_pipeline.py".
+Parameters `-o ~/ceph/projects/MetaSRA-pipeline/data/` define the output directory of `run_pipeline.py`.
-This value is defined as "TASKOUT_DIR" and can be changed inside "createDisBTasks.py".
+This value is defined as `TASKOUT_DIR` and can be changed inside `createDisBTasks.py`.

 Finally, you can execute

 `. ./disB_submit.sh"`

 to  submit the disBatch job to Slurm.